yassato/caige_barley/manuscript/manuscript.md

 This significant variant was estimated to have a positive effect of the allelic similarity on the disease damage, indicating an adversarial influence of its allelic mixture on the spread of net form net blotch.
 These findings suggest that neighbor genotype identity is a key to account for spatial heterogeneity and reduce pest damage by variety mixture in field crops.

-**When resistant and susceptible cultivars are grown in a proximity, patterns of spore spreading and resultant infection could create a spatially heterogeneity due to neighboring genotypes as well as stochastic dispersal.
-While spatial patterns have often been analyzed in field trials [@rieux_long-distance_2014; @rodriguez-alvarez_correcting_2018], much less is known about the relevance of neighboring genotypes to spatial variation in crop disease infection.**

 # Introduction

 Natural and field-grown plants exhibit considerable spatial variation in their phenotypes, which is shaped by abiotic and biotic factors.
 Pest damage, such as pathogen infection [@rieux_long-distance_2014] and insect herbivory [@the_herbivory_variability_network__plant_2023], is especially heterogeneous among conspecific individual plants in the field.
 While spatial heterogeneity has been considered a nuisance in crop breeding trials [@rodriguez-alvarez_correcting_2018], extraneous spatial variation is sometimes shaped by biotic interactions.
-For example, neighboring genotypes are one of biotic factors that can shape spatial heterogeneity of pest damage [@dahlin_pest_2018; @moran_effects_2013].
+For example, neighboring genotypes are one of biotic factors that can shape spatial heterogeneity of pest damage [@dahlin_pest_2018; @tamura_intraspecific_2020; @costa_e_silva_genetic-based_2017; @pelissier_genetic_2023].
 In a close proximity, plant-plant interactions are driven by volatile communications among genotypes, allowing variety mixture to be resistant to pests [@dahlin_pest_2018].
-Even when direct plant-plant communications are absent, resistant genotypes protect susceptible neighbors [@mundt_use_2002] or susceptible genotypes spread pests to resistant genotypes _vice versa_ [@utsumi_plant_2011-1].
-Because of this line of biological relevance, the genetics of conspecific neighbor effects offer a way of pest control by variety mixtures [@mundt_use_2002; @dahlin_pest_2018; @montazeaud_cultivar_2022].
+Even when direct plant-plant communications are absent, resistant genotypes protect susceptible neighbors [@tamura_intraspecific_2020] or susceptible genotypes spread pests to resistant genotypes _vice versa_ [@utsumi_plant_2011-1].
+Because of this line of biological relevance, the genetics of conspecific neighbor effects offer a way of pest control by variety mixtures [@mundt_use_2002; @dahlin_pest_2018; @montazeaud_cultivar_2022; @sato_genetics_2024].

 Barley (_Hordeum vulgare_) is an important cereal crop and infected by various fungal pathogens worldwide.
 For example, _Pyrenophora teres_ is a causal agent of net blotch symptom in barley [@liu_pyrenophora_2011], in which _P. teres_ f. _teres_ and _P. teres_ f. _maculata_ induce different symptoms, net form and spot form net blotch, respectively.
 In addition to _P. teres_, _Rhynchosporium secalis_ is known as a causal agent of barley scald also known as 'leaf blotch' [@abang_differential_2006; @zhan_resistance_2008].
 These fungi immediately develop spores on primary host plants under moderate climate, splash conidia by wind, and can trigger secondary infection to another plant during the growing season of barley [@liu_pyrenophora_2011; @zhan_resistance_2008].
 To date, quantitative trait locus (QTL) mapping and genome-wide association studies (GWAS) have identified multiple loci associated with barley resistance to net blotch and scald [@novakazi_genetic_2019; @richards_association_2017; @tamang_association_2015].
 Little is known, however, about the influence of neighboring genotypes and their associated variants.

 To analyze the influence of neighboring genotypes on individual traits, we have recently developed a new method of GWAS, called "Neighbor GWAS" [@sato_neighbor_2021].
 Inspired by the Ising model of magnetics, the Neighbor GWAS method expands a standard mixed model to incorporate locus-wise interactions among neighboring genotypes.
 Owing to its locus-wise modelling, the Neighbor GWAS method can be applied to any randomized cultivation of multiple varieties.
-As such a randomized spatial arrangement has often been adopted in GWAS experiments [e.g., @exposito-alonso_genomic_2017; @mcfarland_maize_2020; @jung_genetic_2022; @flutre_genome-wide_2022], the Neighbor GWAS method possesses wide applicability to any plant GWASs.
+As such a randomized spatial arrangement has often been adopted in GWAS experiments [e.g., @@sato_reducing_2024; @mcfarland_maize_2020; @jung_genetic_2022; @flutre_genome-wide_2022], the Neighbor GWAS method possesses wide applicability to any plant GWASs.
 For instance, our previous study demonstrated the power of Neighbor GWAS to predict key genotype pairs that mitigated insect herbivory in *Arabidopsis thaliana*.
 Although this workflow may also be applied to agricultural data, the Neighbor GWAS method has not been applied to crop data.

 In this study, we investigated spatial heterogeneity of disease infection, such as net blotch and scaled, in barley.
 Specifically, we aimed to address the following questions: (i) Was the significant fraction of disease infection explained by any spatial process? (ii) To what extent was the spatial variation explained by neighboring genotypic identity? (iii) Were there any significant QTL responsible for the neighbor genotypic effects on disease infection?
 To address these questions, we applied two methods of quantitative genetics, SpATS and Neighbor GWAS, for publicly available data deposited by the CIMMYT Australia ICARDA Germplasm Evaluation (CAIGE) project.